Dale Warland

 Dale Warland (born April 14, 1932, Fort Dodge, Iowa) is an American conductor, composer, founder of the Grammy-nominated Dale Warland Singers, scholar, teacher, choral consultant, and renowned champion of contemporary choral composers.
-Warland is one of only two choral conductors (along with Robert Shaw (conductor)) inducted into the American Classical Music Hall of Fame.
+Warland is one of only two choral conductors (along with Robert Shaw) inducted into the American Classical Music Hall of Fame.

 Professional biography (in brief)

 While enrolled at St. Olaf College in Northfield, Minnesota, Warland began rehearsing and performing with choirs.
 After graduating, he spent two years in the U.S. Air Force where he started a choir of servicemen.
 The choir was invited to perform for then-Vice President Richard Nixon.

 After the Air Force, he completed his Master of Arts degree in theory and composition at the University of Minnesota in 1960 and his Doctor of Musical Arts degree in choral conducting at the University of Southern California in 1965.

 A brief tenure as director of choral music at Humboldt State College followed, leading to an appointment as professor of music and director of choral activities at Macalester College, where he remained until 1985.

 In 1972, he formed the Dale Warland Singers.
 The group quickly gained an international reputation for their flawless performance of choral works by contemporary composers, and, with Warland leading the way, the DWS organization would become renowned for its support of living composers.
 Under his direction, the DWS made influential and award-winning recordings, toured internationally, were guest-conducted by choral greats, and won several prestigious awards.
 The group disbanded in 2004 after 32 years.

 Warland continues to function as a choral composer, editor of choral publications, consultant to publishing companies, scholar, teacher, and guest conductor.